stevenbachimont/portfolio1/README.md

 ## Description

-This is my portfolio, it is a website that presents my work and my skills.
+This is my portfolio, it is a website which presents my work and my skills.
 It is composed of a home page, a portfolio page, a contact page and an about page.
 The website is responsive and adapts to all screen sizes.

 ## Installation